mfindley/Mayfly_ContinuousTemperatureLogger/README.md

 This document outlines what you will need to build a Continuous Temperature Logger with the [EnviroDIY Mayfly Data Logger](https://www.envirodiy.org/mayfly/).
 This is a great EnviroDIY starter project and utilizes the Mayfly Data Logger and a OneWire Temperature Sensor.

+Many of the instructions to used in this document are based on the [EnviroDIY Mayfly Sensor Station Manual](https://www.envirodiy.org/mayfly-sensor-station-manual/) but you can adjust your set up based on your comfort level or budget.
 It is meant to be simple and clear for new users but those with more experience can adapt and improve on the set up and installation.
-Many of the instructions to follow are based on the [EnviroDIY Mayfly Sensor Station Manual](https://www.envirodiy.org/mayfly-sensor-station-manual/).

 It does not utilize the [XBee](https://www.digi.com/xbee) cellular module which means that it will not offer real-time data via the [Monitor My Watershed](https://monitormywatershed.org/) portal.
 All data is saved to the on-board micro-SD card and can be uploaded manually if you choose to do so.